 I was enjoying lying on the bow of the large outrigger boat coming from Pasacao Port in Camarines Sur to our destination of San Pascual in Burias Island, Masbate.
 I wanted to enjoy the fresh sea air and not be bounded inside the tarp-covered windows of the shaded boat seats behind me.
-The splash from the ride didn’t reach the bow that much so I enjoyed the sea view and conversation from the local guide in the area.
+The splash from the ride didn’t reach the bow that much so I enjoyed the sea view and conversation with the local guide in the area.
 Suddenly there was a rustle of activity that led me to see what was happening.
-We were approaching the Burias Island already and just in time when the afternoon light came in, spreading its golden hue over the high cliffs bounding the bay where the municipality of San Pascual is nestled in.
+We were approaching Burias Island already and just in time when the afternoon light came in, spreading its golden hue over the high cliffs bounding the bay where the municipality of San Pascual is nestled in.

-Filipinos really have a knack in naming places or islands that’s easy to recall like common things like – hats!
-In Burias Island, Masbate, another set of islands got the monicker of Sombrero Island just because the island looks like the top of a cowboy hat.
+Filipinos really have a knack for naming places or islands that are easy to recall like common things like – hats!
+In Burias Island, Masbate, another set of islands got the moniker of Sombrero Island just because the island looks like the top of a cowboy hat.
 It’s funny though that the Sombrero Island Masbate in San Pascual is a set of two islands close together, fraternal twins I may say.
-The other island near the hat-like island has the gorgeous looking stretch of beach and sand bar.
+The other island near the hat-like island has a gorgeous-looking stretch of beach and sand bar.
 Sombrero Island Masbate is our second island destination in San Pascual, quaint and laid back.

-From afar, it looks like a miniature version of the Kapurpurawan Rock Formation in Ilocos Norte with its shoe like formation on top and the island itself resembles the formations from the famous Biri Islands like a slightly squashed cake with lines and layers running along the sides.
-Animasola Island was a surprise in terms of natural wonders, much like municipality it belongs to which is San Pascual in Burias Island, Masbate.
-It was just the start of our three-island and didn’t expect the this first island to be a favorite among the three.
+From afar, it looks like a miniature version of the Kapurpurawan Rock Formation in Ilocos Norte with its shoe-like formation on top, and the island itself resembles the formations from the famous Biri Islands like a slightly squashed cake with lines and layers running along the sides.
+Animasola Island was a surprise in terms of natural wonders, much like the municipality it belongs to which is San Pascual in Burias Island, Masbate.
+It was just the start of our three-island and didn’t expect this first island to be a favorite among the three.

 There was this undeniable rhythm to his every paddle.
 A smooth motion like a clock gear yet with precise force enough to propel his sibid-sibid, a local term for a small boat, forward.
 I call him the “man in the middle”, as he was positioned on the starting line with four others participating in the Bankarera 2015 competition, one of the key events of this year’s Isla Rancho Festival in San Pascual, Burias Island, Masbate.
-While the “Man-in-the-middle” was nowhere ahead at the race launch, now here he is pitted neck-and-neck to another strong paddler.
+While the “Man-in-the-middle” was nowhere ahead at the race launch, now here he is pitted neck-and-neck with another strong paddler.
 Who will win this race?
 I never thought a small boat race like this would be exciting to watch.